The Power of Validation: Supporting Your Child Through Eating Disorder Recovery

 Book Review: Binge Eating Disorder: The Journey to Recovery and Beyond is a Must Read

-Binge Eating Disorder: The Journey to Recovery and Beyond by Amy Pershing with Chevese, seamlessly blends clinical knowledge with the lived experiences of those affected by BED, making it an invaluable guide for individuals experiencing BED and their families.
+Binge Eating Disorder: The Journey to Recovery and Beyond by Amy Pershing with Chevese Turner, seamlessly blends clinical knowledge with the lived experiences of those affected by BED, making it an invaluable guide for individuals experiencing BED and their families.
 Divided into three parts: understanding BED, addressing its root causes, and finding sustainable recovery strategies, this book is a must read for anyone looking for an insightful and compassionate resource on binge eating disorder (BED).

 Understanding Binge Eating Disorder